jonasheschl/heschl.dev/src/content/docs/pwnmemo/binaries/ssh-keygen.md

 ## Code execution/Privilege escalation

 The binary `ssh-keygen` can be made to load custom libraries via the `-D` switch.
+This can result in arbitrary code execution.
+If `ssh-keygen` has SUID set, this can also lead to privilege escalation.

 ```bash
 ssh-keygen -D /path/to/custom/library.so